 Wakehurst car parking - your questions answered

-Read the statement from the Director of Wakehurst Place, Andy Jackson, about the introduction of car parking charges, and Kew's responses to questions about why the charges are vital to the future of the Gardens.
+Find out about the introduction of car parking charges and Kew's responses to questions about why the charges are vital to the future of the Gardens.

 Why we have introduced parking charges

 Parking charges at Wakehurst were introduced in April 2014 in order to secure a sustainable future for the Gardens.

 Wakehurst is owned by the National Trust and Kew has maintained the gardens and woodlands through a lease since 1965.
 An endowment left to the National Trust contributes £80,000 a year to Wakehurst but, despite income from commercial activities contributing £750,000, Kew is still left with an annual deficit of £1.4 million, which is not sustainable.

 The new charging model allows Kew to directly link its income to the number of visitors.
 This, in turn, will enable us to invest in the long-term future of the landscape and visitor offer.

 In March Richard Deverell (Director, Royal Botanic Gardens, Kew), Andy Jackson (Director, Wakehurst) and Andy Semple (National Trust Director for London and South East) hosted a series of public meetings for visitors to Wakehurst who wanted to ask questions or find out more about the charges.

 For full background information on the car parking charges please see our Wakehurst car parking charges page.